- Business types

 It’s also extremely affordable.
 Internet Service Providers (ISPs), including TalkTalk Business, are keen to get customers off the creaking ADSL network and onto fibre, because it’s easier and cheaper to maintain.
 For that reason, prices have plummeted over the last few years, making FTTC barely more expensive than standard ADSL broadband.

-In fact, as part of our Big Reset Sale, right now you can get our Simply Superfast Fibre connectivity for just £22.45 per month* (ex VAT) on our 24-month contracts (T&Cs apply, see below).
-That's a saving of more than £200 compared to the equivalent product from BT**.
+In fact, right now you can get our Simply Superfast Fibre connectivity for just £23.95 per month* (ex VAT) on our 24-month contracts (T&Cs apply, see below).
 Simply Superfast Fibre includes totally unlimited downloads at speeds of up to 76Mbps, a free business-grade Wi-Fi hub and a free dynamic or static IP.
 We don’t charge any connection fee on 24-month contracts.

 And at TalkTalk Business, we’re proud to offer our business customers exceptional support to ensure they get the most out of their connectivity.
 Our UK-based support team is available 24/7 and 365 days a year, and we’re the only Tier-1 provider rated ‘Excellent’ by customers on Trustpilot.